eclipse-edc/Connector/docs/integration-testing.md

 can also be supplied via system properties.

 There is no one-size-fits-all guideline whether to perform setup tasks in the `@BeforeAll` or `@BeforeEach`, it will depend on the concrete system you're using.
-Long-running one-time setup should be done in the `@BeforeAll` so as not to extend the run-time of the test unnecessarily.
+As a general rule of thumb long-running one-time setup should be done in the `@BeforeAll` so as not to extend the run-time of the test unnecessarily.
 In contrast, in most cases it is **not** advisable to deploy/provision the external system itself in either of those methods.
 In other words, provisioning a CosmosDB or spinning up a Postgres docker container directly from test code should generally be avoided, because it will introduce code that has nothing to do with the test and may cause security problems (privilege escalation through the Docker API), etc.

-This does not discourage the use of external test environments like containers, rather, the external system should be deployed in the CI script (e.g. through Github's `services` feature), or there might even be a dedicated test instance running continuously, e.g. a CosmosDB test instance in Azure.
+This does not at all discourage the use of external test environments like containers, rather, the external system should be deployed in the CI script (e.g. through Github's `services` feature), or there might even be a dedicated test instance running continuously, e.g. a CosmosDB test instance in Azure.
 In the latter case we need to be careful to avoid conflicts (e.g. database names) when multiple test runners access that system simultaneously and to properly clean-up any residue before and after the test.